Tip: You can use filters for better results

 1.1 Add contract fields and relations

-- Open the Admin panel and click on Objects.
+- Open the Admin panel and click on Models.

-- Inside the Models page click on the plus button to configure your contract model.
+- Inside the Objects page click on the Plus button to configure your contract object.

 - Enter the object name in the Parameters section and call it "contract".